Official: Man jumps to his death at Grand Canyon Skywalk

 Skywalk opened in 2007.
 It’s a horseshoe-shaped glass walkway that juts about 70 feet over the canyon overlooking the Colorado River.

-Signs warn tourists not to venture too close to the edge as a vertical drop from the Skywalk is between 500 feet and 800 feet.
+The vertical drop from the Skywalk is between 500 feet and 800 feet (244 meters).

 A Chinese tourist fell to his death in March when he stumbled while trying to take a photo close to Skywalk.